Adamm00/IPSet_ASUS/README.md

 (sh /jffs/scripts/firewall unban all) This Unbans All Entries From Both Blacklists

 Here Are Some Example Ban Commands;
-(sh /jffs/scripts/firewall ban) This Requires Manual Input (Only IPs accepted) (sh /jffs/scripts/firewall ban 8.8.8.8 Apples) This Bans The IP Specified With Comment Apples (sh /jffs/scripts/firewall ban range 8.8.8.8/24 Apples) This Bans the CIDR Block Specified With Comment Apples (sh /jffs/scripts/firewall ban domain) This Requires Manual Input (Only Domains Accepted) (sh /jffs/scripts/firewall ban domain google.com) This Bans the URL Specified (sh /jffs/scripts/firewall ban country "pk cn sa") This Bans The Known IPs For The Specified Countries (accepts single/multiple inputs if quoted) http://www.ipdeny.com/ipblocks/data/countries/
+(sh /jffs/scripts/firewall ban ip 8.8.8.8 Apples) This Bans The IP Specified With Comment Apples (sh /jffs/scripts/firewall ban range 8.8.8.8/24 Apples) This Bans the CIDR Block Specified With Comment Apples (sh /jffs/scripts/firewall ban domain google.com) This Bans the URL Specified (sh /jffs/scripts/firewall ban country "pk cn sa") This Bans The Known IPs For The Specified Countries (accepts single/multiple inputs if quoted) http://www.ipdeny.com/ipblocks/data/countries/